rpuskas0/Windows_Update_list_Win7_x64/README.md

 version of Steven4554's and contains most update packages to this date.
 If you are an integrator, you will find this most useful, otherwise please feel free to ignore this.

+__NOTE:__ You might need to compress this file using zip and rename the extension from .zip to .ulz to make it work with the downloader.

-DISCLAIMER: This list is for testing purposes only.
+__DISCLAIMER:__ This list is for testing purposes only.
 It may not contain all updates necessary to patch your system completely, so the recommended way to keep your machine up-to-date is to use the built-in system update tool.
 The update tool not only patches your system, but other software as well (like office software), so keep this in mind.